COVID-19 and SARS - Learnings from 2 Health Systems: Australia and Canada

 As a chief nurse in Ontario during the SARS outbreak in 2003, I never thought I would experience anything even remotely similar, let alone exponentially worse, in my lifetime.
 Seventeen years and almost 17,000 km later, the COVID-19 crisis feels eerily similar in many ways, and completely different in others.

 Public health is inherently political.
-As Ontario’s Chief Nurse during the 2nd wave of SARS, I saw first-hand the impact of misalignment between federal and provincial governments, thus leading to delay in critical responses.
+As Ontario’s chief nurse during the second wave of SARS, I saw first-hand the impact of misalignment between federal and provincial governments, thus leading to delay in critical responses.
 In Australia, the COVID-19 crisis came immediately on the heels of the worst bushfires the country has ever seen (Calma 2020).
-The Prime Minister had been highly criticised for not coordinating emergency management nationally (BBC 2020), so when COVID-19 hit, he swiftly enacted a national approach.
-The First Ministers immediately came together and since then the states’ Chief Medical Officers and federal CMO have been well aligned.
+The prime minister had been highly criticized for not coordinating emergency management nationally (BBC 2020b), so when COVID-19 hit, he swiftly enacted a national approach.
+The first ministers immediately came together, and since then the states’ chief medical officers and federal CMO have been well aligned.
 That is not to say that there hasn’t been confusion, but it has been significantly less than what I witnessed in Ontario during the SARS outbreak.
 Additionally, Australia’s national regulatory system (one body for all health professions) was directed to rapidly develop a process for recent retirees to be reinstated to help with the surge.
 This is in stark contrast with Canada’s complex and unaligned regulatory system.

 Coming back to Australia: at the state level, emergency management teams were reconstituted and augmented with trusted advisors, including calling upon those who had experienced the SARS outbreak.
 I was put onto state committees on the use of personal protective equipment and models of care – I was looking at ways to change models of care to address the virus, for example, using enrolled nurses (the equivalent of practical nurses) in ICUs to provide basic care and thus free registered nurses to focus on critical care activities.